Rivière aux Chiens (Côte-de-Beaupré)

-The rivière aux Chiens (/fr/, river of the dogs) flows south, on the north shore of the Saint Lawrence river, in the municipalities of Beaupré and Château-Richer, in the La Côte-de-Beaupré Regional County Municipality, in the administrative region of Capitale-Nationale, in the province from Quebec, to Canada.
+The rivière aux Chiens (/fr/, river of the dogs) flows south, on the north shore of the St. Lawrence River, in the municipalities of Beaupré and Château-Richer, in the La Côte-de-Beaupré Regional County Municipality, in the administrative region of Capitale-Nationale, in the province from Quebec, to Canada.
 It empties into the St. Lawrence River at Beaupré.

 The lower part of this small valley is served by avenue Royale (route 360) and route 138 which runs along the north shore of St. Lawrence River.
 The intermediate part has mountainous relief and is accessible only by the Chemin de la d'Auteuil.
 The upper part is served by a forest road.
 Forestry is the main economic activity in this valley; agriculture (in the lower plain), second.

 The surface of the Rivière aux Chiens is generally frozen from the beginning of December until the end of March; however, safe traffic on the ice is generally from mid-December to mid-March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.